EdwardInDev/EdwardInDev/README.md

  ## 🏃🏻‍♂️‍➡️ How I arrived here

 🔍 Since I was a child, when I was only 9 years old, I have always been good at computers as a hobby, because I consider myself very curious.
 Later, in high school, I hacked my video game console myself and I started patching video games, then on my own I used to burn discs and sell them in class to my classmates, it was fun for me.
-In that moment I began to be interested in code and what was behind every open source software.
+In that moment I began to be interested in coding and what is behind every open source software.
 When I reached adolescence I put it aside because I didn't realize that I could make a living from this (you know, adolescence...).
 I started working as an administrator with 21 years old for 12 years (because life takes you down the path of expenses and responsibilities) until I decided to return to my knowledge of computer science 📚 then I begun to combined my work with my training on programming and now I have been dedicated to it for 3 years 🤓, **I'm finally doing what I'm passionate about and I won't stop.**

 ## :chart_with_upwards_trend: Stats Summary